-- Fight or flight – When a threat appears in the environment, the adrenal glands secrete adrenaline.
-In answer to this chemical message, the heart pumps blood faster; breathing deepens to take in more oxygen; and the nervous system sharpens perception and memory formation.
+- Fight or flight response – When a threat appears in the environment, the adrenal glands secrete a flood of adrenaline.
+In response to this chemical message, the heart pumps blood faster, breathing deepens to take in more oxygen, and the nervous system sharpens perception and memory formation.
 Other changes also occur to make the body ready to fight or flee from a potential threat.

-- Reproductive signals – When the body is ready to reproduce, the ovaries or testes send chemical messages that affect other organs, including the brain.
-For the female reproductive system, preparing the uterus for pregnancy involves a complex cascade of chemical messages that repeat on a monthly cycle.
+- Reproductive signals – When the body is ready to reproduce, the ovaries or testes send chemical messages that influence other organs, including the brain.
+In the female reproductive system, preparing the uterus for pregnancy involves a complex cascade of chemical messages that repeat on a monthly cycle – the menstrual cycle.

-- Hungry or full – When the body is hungry, your stomach releases a hormone that tells the brain and other organ systems to start seeking food.
-When the body is full, on the other hand, another set of hormone messengers go out telling the body it can stop eating.
+- Hungry or full – When the body is hungry, your stomach releases a hormone (called ghrelin) that tells the brain and other organ systems to start seeking food.
+When the body is full, on the other hand, another set of hormone messengers (including a hormone called leptin) are released to tell your body to stop eating.

-The nervous system allows us to sense stimuli such as light, sound, smell, and touch from our environment.
-It also allows rapid communication of stimuli within our body, such as sensations of pain, illness, and wellness.
+The nervous system allows us to sense and respond to stimuli, such as light, sound, smell, and touch from our environment.
+It also allows rapid communication of stimuli within our body.

-It also gives us the brain – a huge central processing unit that combines these stimuli into unified experiences, and performs tasks such as recording memories, producing emotional responses, and thinking.
+It also includes the brain, a huge central processing unit that combines these stimuli into unified experiences.
+The brain allows us to perform tasks such as decision-making, recording memories, producing emotional responses, learning, and behavior.

 The brain can be thought of as the control center that receives data, analyzes it, and then commands the body to respond.

-The nervous system accomplishes all of this using highly specialized cells called neurons, which can transmit signals extremely fast by firing electrochemical potentials.
+The nervous system accomplishes all of this using highly specialized cells called neurons, which can transmit signals extremely rapidly by firing electrochemical potentials.

 In order to fire these signals, neurons must use huge amounts of energy – as much as 25% of the calories we eat are used by the nervous system to allow us to perceive, feel, think, and respond!

-Some scientists believe that human ancestors were not able to become smart until we were able to meet the huge energy needs of a big brain.
+Some scientists believe that our ancestors were not able to unlock our full potential until we were able to meet the huge energy needs of a big brain.
 Our ancestors were able to meet these needs by becoming good hunters, good cooks – which makes food easier to digest – and eventually developing agriculture.

-The system of muscles throughout an organism operates to move the organism and stimulate the internal organs.
-There are several main types of muscles in mammal: smooth muscle, skeletal muscle, and cardiac muscle.
+The system of muscles throughout an organism operate to move the organism and stimulate the internal organs.
+There are three main types of muscles in a mammal: smooth muscle, skeletal muscle, and cardiac muscle.

-Cardiac muscle is the muscle surrounding the heart, and has the most important function within the circulatory system.
-Cardiac muscle is different from both smooth muscle and skeletal muscle, and is adapted to make contractions continuously.
-Smooth muscle is better at squeezing and holding, while skeletal muscle is best adapted to short bursts of strenuous exercise.
+Cardiac muscle is the muscle surrounding the heart and has a crucial function within the circulatory system.
+Cardiac muscle is different from both smooth muscle and skeletal muscle and is adapted to make contractions continuously.
+Smooth muscle is better at squeezing and surrounds the digestive tract to push food through.
+The skeletal muscle is best adapted to short bursts of strenuous exercise.

-Smooth muscle covers many internal organs, and is responsible for holding certain passages shut, erecting hairs, and even moving food through the gut in an action called peristalsis.
-Smooth muscle is generally controlled by the subconscious, or autonomous nervous system.
-In a few cases, these muscles can be controlled voluntarily.
-In others, they are completely automatic.
-That is in direct contrast to skeletal muscles, which are almost entirely controlled by the somatic nervous system.
+A portion of smooth muscle covers many internal organs and is responsible for holding certain passages shut, erecting hairs, and even moving food through the gut via an action called peristalsis.
+In a few cases, these muscles can be controlled voluntarily, but smooth muscle is generally controlled by the subconscious or autonomous nervous system.
+That is in direct contrast to skeletal muscles, which are almost entirely controlled by the somatic nervous system and require conscious control.

 Skeletal muscles work by attaching to the skeleton and contracting or relaxing.
 When you make a fist, the muscles on the insides of your fingers are contracting, while the outside muscles relax and stretch out.
 When you fold your fingers out flat, the backside muscles are contracting.
 These opposite groups of muscles rely on the skeletal system to create forces.
 Thus, the systems are often combined and called the musculoskeletal system.